How I built my Photography Portfolio with WordPress

 These are the tips and tricks that I learned as I made this photo portfolio site over the past years and many iterations.

-- The default block editor is good enough, especially now with WordPress 6.5.
+- The default block editor is good enough.
 Alternative page builders like Divi and Elementor give more control, but their complex code will slow down the website’s load time and slow your building process.
 If you must use an alternative page builder for more flexibility, consider Oxygen.
 It is the most complicated but produces clean, relatively fast code.

-- Upload large high-quality images, and WordPress will compress and resize them appropriately.
+- Upload large high-quality images, and WordPress will compress and resize them appropriately and in 5 years when everyone has larger screens the images will still look good.
 I save photos as 90% sRGB jpegs in photoshop at full-res, usually around 5000px.
 Yes, AdobeRGB preserves more color information, but many web browsers don’t display it correctly, and the colors will appear flat.

 - Make sure ImageMagick is installed and used as your server’s image-processing engine.
 It makes better-looking compressions and preserves the image’s color profile.
-Unfortunately, it isn’t completely PHP 8.0 compatible yet [April 2021], so keep your server on PHP 7.4 for a little while longer.
 You can check this in the WordPress admin section by going to Site Health -> Media.

 - Turn off “Scaled” image.
 WordPress introduced a “Scaled” image in 5.3, where when you load a full-res image, it automatically makes a 1200px version, and all subsequent resizing happens from that 1200px version while the full-res image is never used or shown again.
 There is a “Scale Large Image Threshold” plugin that allows you to increase the size of that image.
 I set mine to 4000px.
 Be careful; the “Regenerate Thumbnails” plugin won’t regenerate the scaled image, so you will want to set all this up before uploading your photos.
 I pray for the day WordPress gives easy control and more documentation on the scaled images.